people

 His research focuses on the design and implementation of secure and autonomous distributed systems.

-He played a key role in designing the Stack4Things middleware.
+He played a key role in the design of the Stack4Things middleware.

-Additionally, he co-founded SmartMe.io, a startup specializing in hardware and software solutions for designing and managing Cyber-Physical Systems.
+Additionally, he co-founded SmartMe.io, a startup specializing in hardware and software solutions for the design and management of Cyber-Physical Systems.

 He has authored over 150 peer-reviewed scientific publications.